Medicare Advantage Vs Medigap (Medicare Supplement)

 - Cost Differences:

-- Medicare Advantage plans charge copays for doctor visits and medical services.
+- Medicare Advantage plans can charge copays for hospital and medical services.

 - Medicare Supplement plans have no copays, except for specific plans (K, L, N).